Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 As you would expect, the IDE itself is an EngageUI app and uses the toolkit.
 It does not use the mouse, all input controls are through the keyboard.
 This IDE has been designed for Khitchdee's internal use.
-A developer can customize it for their specific code writing workflow.

 ## Building MyDE:
 (interaction time ~1hr)